jhaxce/originfind/.github/CONTRIBUTING.md

-# Contributing to originfind
+# Contributing to origindive

 Thank you for your interest in contributing!
-This document provides guidelines for contributing to originfind.
+This document provides guidelines for contributing to origindive.

 ## How to Contribute

 ### Reporting Bugs

 Before creating a bug report:
-1. Check the [existing issues](https://github.com/jhaxce/originfind/issues) to avoid duplicates
+1. Check the [existing issues](https://github.com/jhaxce/origindive/issues) to avoid duplicates
 2. Use the latest version to verify the bug still exists

 When creating a bug report, include: